Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

 The usefulness of this definition becomes apparent with the following lemma.

-\begin{lemma} Assume that $S$ is a Cohen-Macaulay ring.
+\begin{lemma} Assume that $S$ is a positively graded Cohen-Macaulay ring.
 Suppose $S$ is $(i+1)$-weakly Gorenstein with respect to a homogeneous ideal $\aaa \subset S$.
-Let $y \in \omega_S$ be a homogeneous element as in \autoref{def_weak_Gor}.
+Let $y \in \omega_S$ be a weak generator of the canonical module.
 Then we have a graded isomorphism of $\,S$-modules

-\end{lemma} \begin{proof} As the canonical module is faithful, for any $\pp \in \Ass(S)$ we get $\Ann_{S_\pp}(Sy\otimes_S S_\pp) = \Ann_{S_\pp}(\omega_{S_\pp}) = 0$, and so it follows that $\Ann_S(y) = 0$.
+\end{lemma} \begin{proof} As the canonical module is faithful, for any $\pp \in \Ass(S)$ we get $\Ann_{S_\pp}(Sy\otimes_S S_\pp) = \Ann_{S_\pp}(\omega_{S}\otimes_S S_\pp) = 0$, and so it follows that $\Ann_S(y) = 0$.
 As a consequence, we have $Sy \cong S(-\deg(y))$.
 From the short exact sequence $0 \rightarrow Sy \rightarrow \omega_S \rightarrow \omega_S/Sy \rightarrow 0$, we obtain the exact sequence in cohomology

 Thus, to conclude the proof it suffices to show that $\grade(\aaa ,\omega_S/Sy) \ge i+1$.
 Equivalently, we need to prove that $\depth\left((\omega_S/Sy)_\pp\right) \ge i+1$ for all $\pp \in \Supp(\omega_S/Sy) \cap V(\aaa)$.
 From the definition of weakly Gorenstein we get that $\depth(S_\pp) = \dim(S_\pp) \ge i+2$ for all $\pp \in \Supp(\omega_S/Sy) \cap V(\aaa)$.
 It then follows from the short exact sequence above that $\depth\left((\omega_S/Sy)_\pp\right) \ge i+1$ for all $\pp \in \Supp(\omega_S/Sy) \cap V(\aaa)$, as required. \end{proof}